-What you can do

-Protect your systems

-- Install and maintain up-to-date firewall and anti-malware software - Use multi factor authentication, regularly update passwords, mandate different passwords for different systems and ensure complexity requirements for passwords are high - Provide regular staff member training on cyber risks including suspicious links and downloads - Delete login credentials for users that no longer require access to your systems (ie. former employees or contractors) - Ensure that login pages for administrative systems are not linked to on publicly facing webpages or discernible for malicious actors
+What your organisation can do: Protect your systems Install and maintain up-to-date firewall and anti-malware software Use multi factor authentication, regularly update passwords, mandate different passwords for different systems and ensure complexity requirements for passwords are high Provide regular staff member training on cyber risks including suspicious links and downloads Delete login credentials for users that no longer require access to your systems (ie. former employees or contractors) Ensure that login pages for administrative systems are not linked to on publicly facing webpages or discernible for malicious actors Identify risks Consider what types of data your organisation holds, and how you store that data (for example, financial or health information) Consider what your 'crown jewels' are, what would particularly make you a target Cyber criminals often take advantage of weak or reused credentials to access systems and networks.

-Identify risks

-Consider what types of data your organisation holds, and how you store that data (for example, financial or health information)

-- · Consider what your 'crown jewels' are, what would particularly make you a target - Cyber criminals often take advantage of weak or reused credentials to access systems and networks.
 Cyber criminals also use social engineering to gain access to systems or data by manipulating businesses and employees.
-Consider internal risks, like a staff member clicking a phishing email or reusing credentials, or weak passwords

-Detect suspicious behaviour

-- Install and maintain an up-to-date intrusion detection system - Appoint a staff member or team to regularly monitor notifications from this system and check for false positives - Ensure all audit and logging safeguards in key software (for example, Microsoft Outlook) are turned on

-Respond to threats
+Consider internal risks, like a staff member clicking a phishing email or reusing credentials, or weak passwords Detect suspicious behaviour Install and maintain an up-to-date intrusion detection system Appoint a staff member or team to regularly monitor notifications from this system and check for false positives Ensure all audit and logging safeguards in key software (for example, Microsoft Outlook) are turned on Respond to threats Create a simple, easy to follow cyber incident response plan and/or data breach response plan (see below)

-- Create a simple, easy to follow cyber incident response plan and/or data breach response plan (see below) - Organise a flowchart of staff or external IT consultants who are responsible for each step of the process - Conduct an audit into recent transfers made or requested to identify any potential instances where a cyber breach may have attempted, or would attempt, to issue fraudulent transfer instructions.
+Organise a flowchart of staff or external IT consultants who are responsible for each step of the process Conduct an audit into recent transfers made or requested to identify any potential instances where a cyber breach may have attempted, or would attempt, to issue fraudulent transfer instructions.
 Inform employees about the natures of transfers and requests that are safe, related to their employment and how to identify these.
 Direct employees to report requests for information from sources with which they are not familiar and to seek guidance before approving or interacting with any requests that seem unclear.

-Recover from impacts

-- Save regular backups of your key servers so previous versions can be restored if there is a data breach - Ensure the recovery process is part of your incident response plan, including regular reviews and testing of systems
+Recover from impacts Save regular backups of your key servers so previous versions can be restored if there is a data breach Ensure the recovery process is part of your incident response plan, including regular reviews and testing of systems